Last Updated: August 22, 2021

 Step Nine: Use and renew

-As discussed, your residence permit will be valid for one year.
-You only need to renew your residence at the end of the first and third year.
-At that time, the permit issue fees will be half of their original price.
+As discussed, your residence permit will be valid for two years.
+You only need to renew your residence at the end of the second year.
+At that time, the application renewal fees will be half of their original price.

 Step Ten: Become a Portuguese Citizen